Pacific Chorus Frog (AKA Tree Frog) Photo by maxi millipede

 2010 has the potential to be the best year ever for all Magnuson Community Center Nature Programs and Projects, including the Bird-Friendly Landscape!

-'Celebrate Urban Nature' on Saturday, April 10th- was a huge success, drawing over 800 adults and children for fun and educational nature experiences.
+Our first nature event of the year- 'Celebrate Urban Nature' on Saturday, April 10th- was a huge success, drawing over 800 adults and children for fun and educational nature experiences.
 Attendees met live Owls from Woodland Park Zoo, our own resident Chickadees and Hummingbirds in the Bird-Friendly Landscape, plus the whole gymnasium was filled with interactive booths where they could learn about insects, reptiles, marine mammals, and local environmental organizations.
 Not to mention the concert by Caspar Babypants, whose delightful songs about birds, bugs, frogs, and other creatures started the day- and this whole event was FREE!

 However, this spring has brought some very dark clouds to our horizon.
 The Seattle City Council is considering the idea of closing some Community Centers in order to balance the budget, and Magnuson Community Center may be vulnerable to the chopping block because of its proximity to other, older and more established Community Centers in NE Seattle.

 But Magnuson Community Center is incredibly unique because of its location within this 350-acre park, which is second only to Discovery Park in size, and contains some of the most diverse wildlife habitat in the entire region.
+(Seattle Audubon Society volunteers have counted 185 different species of birds in the park, which is also home to scores of garter snakes, tree frogs and other amphibians.)

 Ever since it opened in 2004, Magnuson Community Center has been creating nature programs to educate children and adults, and it has become an Environmental Education Center is all ways except an official title.
 Each year, its Coordinators and Advisory Council have continued to dedicate time and resources to keeping Magnuson Community Center on the leading edge of the children and nature movement.
 Its nature programs have grown to include a wide variety of choices for children ages 4-12, their parents and other adults, and teen service learning opportunities.
 These programs now comprise a major part of their community offerings, so closing Magnuson Community Center would be a devastating blow to overall nature education in NE Seattle.